techtim/tuioMultiscreen/README.md

 Configure: dimensions of each interface, position on shared OSX screen, inverts x/y for right merging of screens, and switch x->y for vertical interface setup

+Hotkeys: space - activate, 's' - save, 'l' - load, 'g' - hide GUI

 Build with openFrameworks 0.8

-Dependencies:
-ofxOsc, ofxUI, ofxXmlSettings
+Dependencies: ofxOsc, ofxUI, ofxXmlSettings

-Tested OSX 10.9 ,
+Tested OSX 10.9, build using 10.6.sdk, but think it can be any sdk above